Empire Records: Production

+Heikkinen's spec script was first given to Alan Riche's producing partner, Tony Ludwig, by William Morris agent Rob Carlson, telling Riche that Heikkinen had attended Riche's high school, in Phoenix.
+They brought the script to Michael Nathanson, president of Regency Pictures, and director Allan Moyle, known for Pump Up the Volume became attached.

 New Regency got into a bidding war with Warner Bros. over the script.
 Carol Heikkinen was offered $325,000 up-front and $200,000 if the film was made.
 Heikkinen was also to receive 1% of any soundtrack royalties and 5% of merchandise sales.

-Heikkinen based the film on her time working in Tower Records store #166 (Christown Mall) in Phoenix, Arizona.
-Tower Records went into bankruptcy, and all Tower stores in the U.S. were closed by 2006.

 Two days after Regency Enterprises executive Michael Nathanson gave approval to proceed with making Empire Records, he was approached with the script for Clueless.
 As he already had a "teen movie" in hand, he turned down the eventual $57 million box office hit, and proceeded with production of the eventual $0.3 million box-office bomb of Empire Records.

-The film was severely edited in post-production, removing three significant characters and up to 40 minutes of film.
-The story was also condensed from occurring over two days to a single day.
+Moyle spent a month on rehearsals, pilates, dinners, and time for the actors.